zcash/zcash/README.md

 Mining
 ------

-Mining with CPU is currently worthless.
+Solo mining with CPU is currently not worth.
 If you plan to mine VoteCoin, you should join a pool.
 There are several pools in operation at the moment, for example:

     http://pool.votecoin.site